n-ct/ps4ct/README.md

 * Clear all docker images and containers not in use `yes | d system prune -a`

 ## Adding a new, real Source Log ##
 To the appropriate config file (such as `gossec.cfg`), copy the format for a source log.
-Use information from the [List of Known Logs](https://www.gstatic.com/ct/log_list/v2/log_list.json).
+Use information from the [Official list of Known Logs](https://www.gstatic.com/ct/log_list/v2/log_list.json).
 1. Modify the Name, URL, and MMD (min_req_interval)
 2. Copy the ECDSA Public Key (in Base64 format)
 3. Convert it to hex using a service like [this one](https://base64.guru/converter/decode/hex).
 Set the delimiter to '\x'